 Tomorrow I may improvise myself as an entrepreneur, or an artist, or a farmer or a writer.
-And maybe, if in a while I realize that I no longer want to be the master of my time, I could grab my backpack and move to India and dedicate my life to arts.
+And maybe, if after some years I will realise that I am no longer the master of my time, I could grab my backpack and move to India and dedicate my life to arts.

 Arts for art’s sake...

 In the end, life is not enough, we all know that deep inside ourselves.
 Life, at is core, is meaningless.
 Our existence will aways be a grain of sand in a massive timeless multiverse.

 Sometimes the wind just blows in the right direction, and everything looks perfect from the outside, but we just can’t find happiness and serenity within ourselves.